 The starting idea is often just the beginning of a journey to learn more about a space, leading to deeper insights in the future — and perhaps wholly different ideas.
 Microsoft began with a BASIC compiler, only realizing later that IBM needed an operating system10.
 A bad idea can create the activation energy for a successful startup journey.11

 Closet entrepreneurs can often be deterred by the fact that “someone is already doing X”.
-The question should be what they could see themselves doing, how strong of an executor are they, and what changes are coming in the market.
+The question should be what they could see themselves doing.

 Among technology commentators, outrage grows when a company’s valuation outstrips comparable companies and fundamental business metrics.